intrinio/ruby-sdk/docs/FilingApi.md

 opts = {
   filing_start_date: Date.parse("2018-07-15"), # Date | Limit search to filings on or after this date
   filing_end_date: Date.parse("2018-11-30"), # Date | Limit search to filings on or before this date
-  page_size: 100, # Integer | The number of results to return
-  page_size2: 100 # Integer | The number of results to return
+  page_size: 100 # Integer | The number of results to return
 }

 begin